 Auwahi Wind near Kahakuloa, Maui.
 Photo: Gloria Reed

-August 20, Haleiwa to Nawiliwili, Kauai ( Na Holo Kai)
+August 16, Race, Haleiwa to Nawiliwili, Kauai ( Na Holo Kai)

 Above: Interview of HSCA President Ikaika Kinkaid 6/26/18